Want to allow app downloads from anywhere? Here's how

 Apple puts many safety measures in place to reduce users’ chances of being infected by viruses and other forms of malware.
 That’s why Apple is known as a ‘closed platform’: it allows to download and access only certain apps from Apple devices.

 The apps you can download are generally limited to those you can find in App Store.
 Why?
-Because its developers have been checked and authorized by Apple, thus seen as more secure.
+Because their developers have been checked and authorized by Apple, they are thus seen as more secure.
 To ensure the app’s safety, Apple uses software called Gatekeeper.

 Gatekeeper is Apple’s program that recognizes whether an app has been downloaded from the App Store.
 This program instantly sends you a warning when you try to download software from another source.